Robbancss/Cuddly-funicular/README.md

 # Cuddly-funicular
-Trying out HTML, CSS and some JS
+Trying out some interesting HTML, CSS and some JS stuff